Skip to content

 Claw Toe

 With this condition, your toes bend inward and get stiff, resembling claws.
 It affects the last two joints of the toe.
-Our toes are not meant to do that as we walk, which can lead to pain.
-You might be especially susceptible to forming claw toes if you have high arches or walk with your feet rotating inward.
+Our toes are not meant to bend inward as we walk, which can lead to pain and an incorrect gait (walking pattern).
+You might be especially susceptible to forming clawtoes if you have high arches or walk with your feet rotating inward.
 Genetic factors are also involved.

 Prevent claw toes by wearing shoes that support your arches and have plenty of room in the toe boxes.
 Avoid wearing heels.
 Exercise your toes, and file down calluses or corns regularly with a pumice stone.